 Finnan has created major productions celebrated globally, including theatre performances, festival pieces and large-scale outdoor spectacles, as well as bespoke performance events to mark cultural capital celebrations in Copenhagen and Marseille-Provence.

 He is passionate about exploring and questioning the traditional use of space in performance.
 This has led to the creation of extraordinary dance spectacles including his acclaimed work with JCB diggers and dancers, site based performances at heritage sites, on beaches and in disused buildings, and a series of outdoor shows that tour festivals and other outdoor venues across the UK and Europe.

-Committed to collaboration, Kevin has worked with artists from many disciplines including writer A. L. Kennedy, installation artist Rosa Sanchez, film-makers Logela Multimedia, set visionary Simon Dormon and international companies such as Legs On The Wall and Vancouver’s Headlines Theatre.
+Committed to collaboration, Finnan has worked with artists including writer A. L. Kennedy, installation artist Rosa Sanchez, film-makers Logela Multimedia, set visionary Simon Dormon and international companies such as Legs On The Wall and Vancouver’s Headlines Theatre.

 Kevin has an MA in Contemporary Performing Arts from University College Bretton Hall and a PhD in Theatre from Warwick University.
 He is a Research Fellow at the University of Warwick and Associate Artist of Greenwich+Docklands International Festival.
 In 2013 he was made an honorary Doctor of Letters at the University of Warwick in recognition of the importance of his work and his service to the arts.

 Louise Richards is Executive Director of Motionhouse, which she co-founded in 1988 with Kevin Finnan, its Artistic Director.